SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 still break the alliance if they choose), hopefully keeping the peace between the two gangs.
 An option for a rival would be great too.
 The two gangs would go out of their way to sabotage eachother, constantly raiding, ambushing and being pains in the backside until one side sumbits.

+ 4. (4)[Unconfirmed] Ranks within the gang ->
+Once triads become integrated into the game, leaders of a gang should be able to: promote, demote and recruit more members of the gang.
+There should be ranks, at least 10 or so with a hierarchy of power, much like the real triads.
+The lowest rank will hold majority of the members, with the number of members in higher ranks lessening until the top two ranks, equivalent to right hand men and leader should respectively have 2 and 1 member.

 - *Social Interaction and Romances:*
 -